howiewanie/JHU_AlgoFoundation_2021Summer/PA_1/README.md

 Construct an algorithm for the closest pairs of points in P. The algorithm inputs are P and m.
 Return the distances between the m closest pairs of points, including their x and y coordinates.
+Perform tests to measure the asymptotic behavior of the program